w11k/Tydux/README.md

 Tydux is a state management library implemented in TypeScript with a strong focus on encapsulation, type safety and immutability.
 It can be used standalone or hook into existing Redux-based (or compatible) application.

-Tydux shares the concept of state, actions, reducer and selectors but differs in the way they are implemented.
-The key differences and concepts are:

-- Actions and their reducers are implemented together and are called **commands**.
-No more action type string identifier!
+**The key concepts are:**

+- You define your **state** in designated classes or objects.
+- Only **commands** are allowed to alter the state.
+Commands are implemented as classes with methods.
+Every method defines a valid state transition.
+Hence, only commands are responsible for the state manipulation.
 - Commands are only accessible within a **facade**.
-- The facade and commands share and operate on a **state**.
-Only the commands can mutate the state while the facade provides read-only access to the state as well as coarse-grained operations for consumers.
+The facade provides the initial state, a read-only access to the state and a stream to subscribe state changes.
+- While commands provide fine-grained methods for state manipulation, the facades provide more coarse-grained methods.
+For example, a facade could provide a method to load a todo list from the server.
+To do so, the facade method would 1. use a command method to clear the current state, 2. load the list from the server and 3. use a command method to update the state with the received list.
 - The facade is responsible for handling async operations (e.g. HTTP calls) and uses the commands to change the state accordingly.
 - Consumers of the facade can access a read-only version of the state or subscribe to state changes via an RxJS `Observable`.
 - You can have as many facades as you like with each of them containing their own commands and state.

-# Key benefits
+**If you know Redux:**

+Tydux shares the concept of state, actions, reducer and selectors but differs in the way they are implemented:

+- Actions and their reducers are implemented together and are called **commands**.
+No more action type string identifier!
+- Only **facades** can access commands
+- A facade provides a read-only stream of state changes

+**Key benefits:**

 - implement "divide and conquer"
 - type safety
 - enforced immutability
+- class-based API
-- class-based API works well with Angular's dependency injection
+- ... which works well with Angular's dependency injection

 # Installation

+Install Tydux and all required peer-dependencies:

-Install Tydux, Redux and RxJS via npm `npm install @w11k/tydux redux rxjs`.
+`npm install @w11k/tydux redux rxjs`.

 # Quick Overview Demo